ChenchaoZhao/Neural-Image-Inpainting/README.md

 ## Introduction

 Google Earth made sophisticated satellite images accessible to anyone with a digital device and internet connection.
 However, sensitive locations, which used to be well hidden from the public, were fully exposed.
-Thus, easy access to satellite images poses a potential threat to national security and privacy.
+Thus, easy access to satellite images poses a potential threat to national security and personal privacy.

 On the one hand, it is necessary to completely hide details in secret facilities.
 Usually those locations are censored with single-color or pixelation patches which do not blend in with surrounding structures.
 On the other hand, such "cover-ups" often raise people's curiosity and attract more public attention.